brookescarlett/css-lecture/README.md

   * `p::after` (inserts content after every `p` tag)

 ### Bringing in external resources
-* Semantic UI, Material UI, Bootstrap - Content delivery networks that provide easy ways to style content
+* Semantic UI, Material UI, Bootstrap - CSS Frameworks that provide easy ways to style content
-* Grid - in Semantic UI grid divides horizontal space into 16 columns; automatically spearated by gutters
 * Google Fonts - Library of fonts that can be imported to enhance style of markup

 ### Flexbox and writing custom CSS